 It is common to perform home inspections on a prospective home to look for any pest infestation and structural problems with the home.
 Even if an inspection is not required, it is in a buyer’s best interest as it could identify issues that could be costly and time-consuming for a new owner.
 If the inspections reveal any major problems, it can delay the closing process while the buyer speaks with the seller about fixing the issues or reducing the asking price enough to cover the repairs.
 Ensure your purchase agreement has a clause that lets you walk away from the purchase if certain issues arise from the inspection.

 A simple document error like incorrect spelling of a name, wrong addresses, and unexpected fees can also impact the closing of a home.
 Instead of waiting until signing day to review the documents, request them in advance so you can understand all the fees, terms, and information necessary to prepare for closing.
 If you notice any issues, your real estate lawyer can help settle them, so your closing day won’t be delayed any longer.

 Financing Falls Through

 Another problem when closing on a house is if the buyer’s qualification for a loan falls through before closing.
 For example, if the buyer was willing and prepared to close on the home, but suddenly lost their sole source of income or went into debt in preparation to furnish the home before signing the closing documents, this could cause the lender to question their financial responsibility.
 Financial issues cause most of the delays with closing on a home.
-The best solution is for the seller to find a buyer that is pre-approved for a mortgage, not simply pre-qualified.
+The best solution is for the seller to find a buyer who is pre-approved for a mortgage, not simply pre-qualified.
 If they are pre-approved, it means they have had an official mortgage application and have been evaluated based on their credit score and history.
 Choosing a buyer with pre-approval will prevent this situation from occurring.